knokko/custom-items-gradle/README.md

 ### shared-code
 This module contains the code that is used by both the Editor and the plug-in.

-### dummy-ce-api
-This is a module that mimics the part of the API of the Crazy Enchantments plug-in that is needed for this plug-in.
-This module is only supposed to be used for compilation, and should never be exported.
-All method signatures of this module match those of the real Crazy Enchantments API, but the implementation is useless.
-This module should be removed as soon as Crazy Enchantments has a proper maven repository.

 ## Development
 ### Getting started
 #### BuildTools
-Before you can compile this project, you will need to get BuildTools from https://www.spigotmc.org/wiki/buildtools/ and then run
+Before you can compile this project, you will need to get BuildTools from https://www.spigotmc.org/wiki/buildtools/ and then run the following commands using Java **8**:
-`java -jar BuildTools.jar --rev 1.12.2` with *really 1.12.2*, regardless of the minecraft version you are interested in: The custom items plug-in is always compiled against craftbukkit 1.12.2 (it can also be used on later versions, don't worry, but it had to be compiled against *some* version and this version is safest because it has the least features).
+- `java -jar BuildTools.jar --rev 1.12.2`
+- `java -jar BuildTools.jar --rev 1.13.2`
+- `java -jar BuildTools.jar --rev 1.14.4`
+- `java -jar BuildTools.jar --rev 1.15.2`
+- `java -jar BuildTools.jar --rev 1.16.5`

 Due to some juridical conflict, it is illegal to publish the entire craftbukkit jar, but it is legal to build it on your own computer using BuildTools...

 #### IDE